VishalPaswan2402/ShareWhere/README.md

 # ShareWhere - MERN Application

-This is a simple **MERN (MongoDB, Express, React, Node.js)** application that allows users to upload, share, and download images using a **secret code**.
-After uploading an image, the user gets a secret code to securely download the image.
+This is a simple **MERN (MongoDB, Express, React, Node.js)** application that allows users to upload, share, and download images and pdf using a **secret code**.
+After uploading an image, the user gets a secret code to securely download the file.

 ## Features
-- **Upload Image**: Users can select and upload images to the server.
+- **Upload Image or PDF**: Users can select and upload images or pdf to the server.
-- **Secret Code**: A secret code is generated for each image upload, which is required to download the image.
+- **Secret Code**: A secret code is generated for each file upload, which is required to download the file.
-- **Secure Sharing**: Only users with the correct secret code can download the image.
+- **Secure Sharing**: Only users with the correct secret code can download the file.
-- **Image Display**: View the uploaded image directly through the generated URL.
 - **Responsive**: The application is responsive, ensuring it works well on both desktop and mobile devices.
-- **No Credentials Required**: No sign-up or login credentials are required to use the image upload and sharing features.
+- **No Credentials Required**: No sign-up or login credentials are required to use the image and pdf upload and sharing features.

 ## Technologies Used
-- **MongoDB**: Database to store image metadata (like URL, filename, and secret code).
+- **MongoDB**: Database to store image and pdf metadata (like URL, filename, and secret code).
 - **Express.js**: Web framework to handle API routes.
 - **React**: Frontend framework to build the user interface.
 - **Node.js**: JavaScript runtime to run the server-side code.
 - **Multer**: Middleware for handling file uploads.
-- **Cloudinary** (or local storage, depending on implementation): For storing the images securely.
+- **Cloudinary** (or local storage, depending on implementation): For storing the file securely.
 - **CSS**: Styling the user interface.
 - **Font Awesome**: Icon library used to add scalable vector icons.